seeddisperser/standard-toolkit/packages/design-system/src/documentation/container-queries.md

 ## Writing

 While there are multiple utility functions throughout the code that utilize container queries, they are not all documented here.
 For consistency, they all use the same general pattern of accepting a type and contract pair, which provides a type safe query syntax.
+The [source has some usage examples](https://github.com/gohypergiant/standard-toolkit/blob/1312ec7202129f64d82f8186dc4b261474f337c3/packages/design-system/src/utils/css.ts#L260) that can guide you.

 #### Using `containerQueries()` for Multiple Rules